Sujith-Medisetty/EMS/README.md

 # EMS

+## Note:
+**There are 2 more branches 1.
+Angular Branch contain Angular part of this application.
+2. Spring Branch contain Spring part of this application**

 ## Project Description
 The EMS project is developed to post job applications, where interested candidates can apply for it.
 This project consists of two modules, User module and Admin Module module.
 In User module, the candidates can apply for job and see new job opening.
 In Admin module, the admin can perform curd operations and post new jobs.